HMRC has updated guidance on the claims for the fifth SEISS grant

 Working for you

-ACCA continues to raise areas with government where policy change is required, as well as requesting further clarification with departments such as HMRC.
+ACCA continues to raise issues with government where policy change is required, as well as requesting further clarification with departments such as HMRC.

 If you have any matters of significance that are likely to affect the wider accountancy profession, you can bring this to our attention by emailing UKPolicy@accaglobal.com.